 Hosting a DOHaD World Congress is an exciting and fulfilling initiative.
 The information and documents below are intended to provide relevant information and guidelines for International DOHaD Society Members that are interested in hosting the 2025 DOHaD World Congress.
 Applicants must effectively and comprehensively address all of the requirements listed in this bid package.
-Before submitting a bid, please additionally read the World Congress Guidebook.
+Before submitting a bid, please read the Bid Package Guidelines and Requirements, as well as the World Congress Guidebook.
 The DOHaD Society Council will review and respond to all submissions and proposals.

 Conference venues are traditionally selected four years in advance, and the Society apologises for the delay in requesting bids to host the next World Congress; this was because of the uncertainties of the last few years.
 Due to the financial risks associated with the accelerated timeline and the global uncertainties around the Covid-19 pandemic, the Society recommends that the 2025 World Congress be limited to ~600 delegates.